Into the Mind of Microsoft Security, Part 2: AI for Security – The New SecOps Mindset

 Sameh Younis

-Nov 14, 2025 1 min to read
+Nov 14, 2025 2 mins to read

 Share

-Thanks for stopping by — I’ve temporarily archived this article because it’s being revamped, expanded, and enriched as part of my upcoming book:
+Thanks for stopping by — I’ve temporarily archived this article because it’s being revamped, expanded, and enriched as part of my book:

 Into the Mind of Microsoft Security

-AI-Ready Strategic Insights and Architectural Guidance for CISOs and Security Architects
+AI-Ready Security Strategy and Architectural Guidance for CISOs and Security Architects – 2026 Edition

 Secure AI.
 Govern Innovation.
 Scale with Confidence.